hantsy/nestjs-rest-sample/docs/config.md

 	//...
 ```

-We will discuss deployment in the further posts.
+We will start a new topic of deployment in the further posts.